On {\lambda}-backbone coloring of cliques with tree backbones in linear time: Introduction

-This, in turn, combined with another much simpler algorithm allows us to show that we can find in polynomial time a $\lambda$-backbone coloring for $G$ with backbone forest $F$ that uses at most $\Delta^2(F) \lceil\log{n}\rceil$ colors more than the optimal algorithm.
+This, in turn, combined with another much simpler algorithm allows us to show that we can find in polynomial time a $\lambda$-backbone coloring for $G$ with backbone forest $F$ that uses at most $\Delta^2(F) \lceil\log{n}\rceil$ colors more than the optimal $\lambda$-backbone coloring.